Data Sources for facts about the Energy Innovation and Carbon Dividend Act

 Saves Lives

-This policy will improve health and save 4.5 million American lives over the next 50 years by reducing pollution Americans breathe.
-Poor air quality is responsible for as many as 1 in 10 American deaths today, and sickens thousands more.
+This policy will help improve health and save millions of American lives over the next 50 years by reducing pollution Americans breathe.
+Poor air quality from burning fossil fuels is responsible for as many as 1 in 10 American deaths today, and sickens thousands more.

 Source for 4.5 million American lives saved over 50 years: Health and Economic Benefits of a 2ºC Climate Policy